This plan to protect child safety could put your privacy at risk

 Why can't firms allow 'lawful access' while keeping encryption?

 Governments around the world have asked tech companies to provide backdoors to their own encryption.
-Australia passed laws enforcing it and lawmakers in the UK are considering passing their own legislation.
+Australia passed laws to that effect, and lawmakers in the UK are considering passing their own legislation.

 Each time, tech companies have argued that what the governments are asking for is impossible, and would end up causing more harm.
 Apple battled the FBI over encryption in 2016 by refusing to unlock a terrorist's iPhone for an investigation.